Tips for Living Plastic Free

-Here are links to websites with tips for reducing your plastic consumption, and reusing the plastics you already have.
+Reduce your plastic consumption, and reuse the plastics you already have.

 Did you know that of the 33 million tons of plastic waste generated in the US in 2013, only 9 percent was recovered for recycling?
 Here are 17 ways to reduce your plastic waste.